-NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Stockholders (the "Meeting") of TCG BDC, Inc. ("we," "us," "our," "TCG BDC" or the "the "Company") will be held at the offices of the Company, 520 Madison Avenue, 33rd Floor, New York, NY 10022 on [ ], 2018, at 8:00 a.m.
+NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Stockholders (the "Meeting") of TCG BDC, Inc. ("we," "us," "our," "TCG BDC" or the "the "Company") will be held at the offices of the Company, 520 Madison Avenue, 33rd Floor, New York, NY 10022 on June 6, 2018, at 8:00 a.m.
 Eastern time.
 The Meeting is being held for the following purposes:

 - 1. To elect two directors, each to serve for a three-year term until his successor is duly elected and qualified or until his earlier death, resignation or removal. - 2.
 To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018. - 3.
-To consider and vote upon a proposal to approve the application of a minimum asset coverage ratio of 150% to the Company. - 4.
+To consider and vote upon a proposal to approve the application of a minimum asset coverage ratio of 150% to the Company, which would permit the Company to double the maximum amount of leverage that it is permitted to incur. - 4.
 To transact such other business as may properly come before the Meeting or at any postponement or adjournment thereof.

-Only stockholders of record at the close of business on [ ], 2018 are entitled to notice of and to vote at the Meeting or at any postponement or adjournment thereof.
+Only stockholders of record at the close of business on April 23, 2018 are entitled to notice of and to vote at the Meeting or at any postponement or adjournment thereof.

 We are furnishing a proxy statement and proxy card to our stockholders on the internet, rather than mailing printed copies of those materials to each stockholder.
-Since you received a Notice of Internet Availability of Proxy Materials by mail, you will not receive a printed copy of the proxy statement and proxy card unless you request them.
-Instead, the Notice of Internet Availability of Proxy Materials will instruct you as to how you may access and review the proxy statement, and vote your proxy.
+Since you received a Notice of Internet Availability of Proxy Materials by mail, you will not receive a printed copy of the proxy statement and proxy card unless you request them by following the instructions on the Notice of Internet Availability of Proxy Materials.
+The Notice of Internet Availability of Proxy Materials will instruct you as to how you may access and review the proxy statement, and vote your proxy.
+If you have not received a copy of the Notice of Internet Availability of Proxy Materials, please contact us by mail sent to the attention of the Secretary of the Company, Erik Barrios, at our principal executive offices located at 520 Madison Avenue, 41st Floor, New York, NY 10022 or you can call us by dialing 212-813-4900.